nightlxight/discord-bots/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: ❔ Any questions?
+about: 💡 Any ideas?
 Feel free to suggest an idea for this project :)
 title: ''
 labels: ''
 assignees: ''